mtong1/CNN-MNIST/README.md

 **Authors**: An Grocki, Anmol Sandhu, Madie Tong
 **Course**: Computational Introduction to Robotics Fall 2023

+This project is based on the [Neural Network from Scratch](https://github.com/TheIndependentCode/Neural-Network/tree/master) by [TheIndependentCode](https://github.com/TheIndependentCode).

 ## Goal

 Our goal for this project was to delve deeply into the mathematics, logic, and theoretical foundations behind Convolutional Neural Networks (CNNs).
 We recognized that gaining a comprehensive understanding of neural networks required more than just theoretical knowledge, so our primary objective was to implement a CNN from the ground up.
 We avoided the use of common machine learning libraries such as TensorFlow and Keras because they obscured the intricate details of CNNs and had multiple unknown functions.